bocoup/wpt/docs/writing-tests/reftest-tutorial.md

 reference may differ in very subtle ways that are hard to catch with the naked eye.
 That's not to say your test has to pass in all browsers (or even in *any* browser).
 But if we expect the test to pass, then running it this way will help us catch other kinds of mistakes.
-Additional things to look out for are if the test doesn't run at all or if the browser crashes.

 The tools support running the tests in many different browsers.
 We'll use Firefox this time:

     python ./wpt run firefox css/css-color/fuchsia.html

+We expect this test to pass, so if it does, we're ready to submit it.
+If we were testing a web platform feature that Firefox didn't support, we would expect the test to fail instead.

+There are a few problems to look out for in addition to passing/failing status.
+The report will describe fewer tests than we expect if the isn't run at all.
+That's usually a sign of a formatting mistake, so you'll want to make sure you've used the right file names and metadata.
+Separately, the web browser might crash.
+That's often a sign of a browser bug, so you should consider reporting it to the browser's maintainers!

 ## Submitting the test